JZerman2018/Azure-Devops-Project3/README.md

-## Azure-Devops-Project3: Ensuring Quality Releases
+# Azure-Devops-Project3: Ensuring Quality Releases

-### Project Overview
+## Project Overview

-In this project, I will demonstrate the skills learned about ensuring quality releases in the Udacity DevOps Engineer for Microsoft Azure Nanodegree.
+In this project, I will demonstrate the skills learned about ensuring quality releases in the Udacity Nanodegree: DevOps Engineer for Microsoft Azure.
 Using Microsoft Azure, I will create a VM using Terraform and deploy an app to Azure AppService.
 I will then test environments and run automated tests.
 I will also utilize monitoring tools to provide insight into my application's behavior by querying custom log files.

 ### Dependencies